passcod/in-the-pale-darkness-of-dawn/threads/saka.iaqa-force-sensitives-discussion.md

 “What?!
 No—” but Iaqa was still speaking.

-“Wait, before that, the government helped you?
+“Wait, before that, the _government_ helped _you_?
 Are you royalty?
 Are Jedi royalty where you come from?
 And therapy?
 Years of it?”

 “Iaqa, stop, stop!
 I’m not a Jedi.
 What are you talking about?”

-“You said you felt it.”
+“You said you _felt_ it.”

 “Well, yeah, me and thousands of other beings.”

-“There’s thousands of Jedi?!”
+“There’s _thousands of Jedi_?!”

-“I just told you I’m not a Jedi!
-Iaqa.
+“_I just told you I’m not a Jedi!_ Iaqa.
 Okay.
 Can we just, calm down and try to figure this out?
 I think that answers a few of my questions, too.”

 Iaqa continued to stare at her, but relented, and nodded.